Fifteen to One

 Fifteen to One is a British general knowledge quiz show broadcast on Channel 4.
-It originally ran from 11 January 1988 to 19 December 2003 and had a reputation for being one of the toughest quizzes on TV.
+It originally ran from 11 January 1988 to 19 December 2003 and had a reputation for being one of the toughest quizzes on television.
 Throughout the show's original run, it was presented and produced by William G. Stewart.
 Thousands of contestants appeared on the programme, which had very little of the chatting between host and contestants that is often a feature of other television quiz shows.

 History and presenters

 The basis of the show was devised by John M. Lewis, a former sales manager for British Telecom.
 He submitted the idea to Regent Productions, who developed the programme into a 30-minute format.
 Originally, there were 20 starting contestants, but this was reduced to 15 to fit the available running time.
 The number varied in other countries.
 William G. Stewart as producer originally only intended to present the pilot episode until a permanent host could be found if the show was taken up by one of the networks.

 Prior to Stewart's retirement, the Grand Final of Series 35 of Fifteen to One, which originally aired on 19 December 2003, was the last edition of the show in the Stewart era until it was revived nearly ten years later.
 It was won by John Harrison, who also won the finals board trophy of that series with a score of 291.
 Stewart began the show by explaining some statistics about the show, which had run since its inception on 11 January 1988.
 Nearly 350,000 questions had been asked to 33,975 contestants in 2,265 shows.

 On 9 December 2013, it was announced that Fifteen to One would return for a new 60-minute 20-part daytime series in 2014 instead of the 30-minute format, hosted by Danish-British comedian Sandi Toksvig, and primetime celebrity specials, which would be hosted by Australian comedian Adam Hills.
 There were ten series and 370 episodes in the revived edition which ran from 5 April 2014 to 28 June 2019.